AlibabaCloudDocs/ecs/intl.en-US/Best Practices/Block Storage/Resize partitions and file systems of Linux data disks.md

 6. Mount the new partition.

     ```
-    [root@ecshost ~]# mount /dev/vdb2 /mnt
+    mount /dev/vdb2 /mnt
     ```

 ## Option 5: Resize the file system of a raw data disk

-If a raw data disk contains a file system but no partitions, perform the following operations to directly resize the file system:
+If a raw data disk contains a file system but no partitions, perform the following operations to resize the file system:

 1. View the mount path of the data disk and unmount the partition based on the returned file path.

+    View the mount information.

     ```
+    mount | grep "/dev/vdb"
+    ```

+    Cancel the mounting of the data disk.

+    ```
+    umount /dev/vdb
+    ```

+    View the operation result.

+    ```
+    mount | grep "/dev/vdb"
+    ```

+    A command output similar to the following one is displayed:

+    ```
-    [root@ecshost ~]# mount \| grep "/dev/vdb"
+    [root@ecshost ~]# mount | grep "/dev/vdb"
     /dev/vdb on /mnt type ext4 (rw,relatime,data=ordered)
     [root@ecshost ~]# umount /dev/vdb
-    [root@ecshost ~]# mount \| grep "/dev/vdb"
+    [root@ecshost ~]# mount | grep "/dev/vdb"
     ```

-2. Run different commands based on the file system type.
+2. Run one of the following commands based on the file system type:

     -   For an ext\* file system, run the resize2fs command as the root user to resize the file system.
-Example:

         ```
         resize2fs /dev/vdb